The Univalence Principle: Diagram signatures

 \section{Diagram signatures}

-After the introduction of diagram signatures by example in \Cref{sec:folds-cats}, we now move on to a formal definition of diagram signatures in 2LTT.
+After the introduction of diagram signatures by example in \cref{sec:folds-cats}, we now move on to a formal definition of diagram signatures in 2LTT.
 Our diagram signatures are indexed by their height; diagram signatures of height $n$ and their morphisms form an exo-category.
 Moreover, each diagram signature is itself an ``inverse exo-category'', with exotypes of objects and morphisms: this turns out to give a very useful midway point between the entirely internal (with types of objects and morphisms) and the entirely external (an inverse category in the metatheory, with sets of objects and morphisms).

-\begin{definition}[{\cite[\S4.2]{2LTT}}] An \defemph{inverse exo-category} is an exo-category $\L$ together with a functor $\mathsf{rk}:\L\to (\exo{\Nat})^{\mathrm{op}}$ (where $\exo{\Nat}$ is regarded as an exo-category with $\exo{\Nat}(m, n) \eqdef (m \leq n)$) that reflects identities.
-Thus each object is assigned a natural number, called its \defemph{rank}, such that every nonidentity morphism strictly decreases rank.
+\begin{definition}[{\cite[\S4.2]{2LTT}}] An \defemph{inverse exo-category} is an exo-category $\L$ together with a functor $\mathsf{rk}:\L\to (\exo{\Nat})^{\mathrm{op}}$ (where $\exo{\Nat}$ is regarded as an exo-category with $\exo{\Nat}(m, n) \eqdef (m \leq n)$) that reflects identities.\nomenclature[rk]{$\mathsf{rk}$}{rank function of a diagram signature} Thus each object is assigned a natural number, called its \defemph{rank}, such that every nonidentity morphism strictly decreases rank.
 An inverse exo-category has \defemph{height} $p$ if all of its objects have rank $<p$.
 (In particular, only the empty exo-category has height 0.) \end{definition}

 In particular, therefore, an inverse exo-category has an exotype of objects $\ob{\L}$ equipped with a function $\mathsf{rk}:\ob{\L}\to\exo{\Nat}$.
 It is often convenient to regard this instead as a \emph{family} of exotypes \emph{indexed} by $\exo{\Nat}$.
 That is, if we write $\L(n)$ for the exotype of objects of rank $n$: